NandiniKodali988/MedQuerry/README.md

 ## What it does

-MedQuerry is a chat interface over CMS Medicare Part D data — public data on what the US government spent on prescription drugs from 2019 to 2023.
-You type a question, and it figures out the SQL, runs it, and shows you a chart.
+MedQuerry is a chat interface over CMS Medicare Part D public data — what the US government spent on prescription drugs from 2019 to 2023.
+You type a question in plain English, and it figures out the SQL, runs it against the data, and shows you a chart.

 Some things you can ask:

 - *"Which drugs had the highest total Medicare spend in 2023?"*
 - *"How has Ozempic spending changed since 2019?"*
-- *"Compare Eliquis and Xarelto across the last 5 years"*
+- *"Compare Eliquis and Xarelto over the last 5 years"*
 - *"Which drugs are statistical cost outliers in 2022?"*
 - *"Which drugs had the fastest cost growth since 2019?"*

+Charts render automatically.
+No need to ask for one.

+---

+## Dashboard

+Once you have a few charts in chat, you can pin them to a **Dashboard tab** for side-by-side comparison.
+Each chart gets a 📌 Pin button.
+The dashboard shows everything in a two-column grid, and you can remove individual charts from there.

+---

+## Sidebar controls

+The sidebar has two controls that apply to every chart in the session — including ones already in your chat history and on the dashboard:

+- **Chart theme** — switches the visual style of all charts at once (Default, Dark, FiveThirtyEight, ggplot2, and a few others)
+- **Spending unit** — toggle between K, M, and B to rescale total spending columns to thousands, millions, or billions

 ---